-- 60. Respondents did not use any of the funds obtained from Ms. Electron to purchase red light therapy devices. - 61.
-Respondents have paid back Ms. E \$30,000.00 of the principal amount of the investment.
+- 61. Kessler and Ask the Coach did not use any of the funds obtained from Ms. E purchase red light therapy devices. - 62.
+Kessler and Ask the Coach have paid back Ms. E \$30,000.00 of the principal amount of the investment.
 However, Respondents have not paid back the remaining principal amount nor any interest payments.
-Ms. E never realized the 8% yearly return on her investment as guaranteed by Kessler. - 62.
-In the offer, sale, or purchase of a security, Respondents omitted material facts, including, but not limited to, that Respondents were not registered to sell securities in Iowa and financial information including assets, liabilities, profits, losses, cash flow, and other financial data of ATC. - Respondents also made untrue statements of material fact.
+Ms. E never realized the 8% yearly return on her investment as guaranteed by Kessler.

+- 63. In the offer, sale, or purchase of a security, Kessler and Ask the Coach omitted material facts, including, but not limited to, that Respondents were not registered to sell securities in Iowa and financial information including assets, liabilities, profits, losses, cash flow, and other financial data of Ask the Coach. - Respondents also made untrue statements of material fact.
 Respondents told Ms.